 You can always save yourself the headache of trying to guess the best time to buy tickets by using the Internet to find cheap airfare.
 There are lots of sites that make it easy to find convenient and affordable flights.

-One of these is Google’s Flights site.
-It lets you pick your starting point and destination, then filter flights by price, length and date.
-It’s a snap to use.
 Also, do you need to be there now or do you need to save money?
 Now Google Flights knows the difference between the “best” flight and the “cheapest” flight.
-Take a look at the new Google Flights options.
+Tap or click here for five Google Flights tricks you need to use now.

 By now, you’ve probably got a good estimate of how much your tickets will cost.
 Before you book, head over to Kayak.